Web Loom logo

 • schema — a Zod schema used by validate() to check incoming data at runtime.
 Pass undefined to skip validation entirely.

-Reactive Observables
+Reactive Signals

-Every BaseModel exposes three public observables:
+Every BaseModel exposes three public signals:

-• data$BehaviorSubject<TData | null> holding the current value
+• data$ReadonlySignal<TData | null> holding the current value

-• isLoading$BehaviorSubject<boolean> for loading state
+• isLoading$ReadonlySignal<boolean> for loading state

-• error$BehaviorSubject<Error | null> for the last error
+• error$ReadonlySignal<any> for the last error

 Protected Methods